MathieuTurcotte/node-precond/README.md

 ### precond.checkIsNumber(expression, [messageFormat, [formatArgs, ...]])

-- expression: an expression that is required to be a number
+- expression: the expression that is required to be a number
 - messageFormat: error message format template
 - formatArgs: arguments to be substituted into the message template